smartemission/smartemission/docs/platform/sensors.rst

 APIs
 ----

+Data from sensors is never sent directly to the SE platform.
+It is sent to what are called **Data Collectors**.
+These are usually not maintained by SE but by the specific projects like *Smart City Living Lab*, *Luftdaten* and/or companies like *Intemo* etc.
+The only requirement is that these
+Data Collectors provide APIs for pulling data into (Harvesting) the SE Platform.

-Currently, harvesting from three APIs is implemented:
+Currently, harvesting from three Data Collector APIs has been realized:

 1. Raw Sensor (a.k.a.
-Whale) API from now mainly Intemo (Jose stations)
+Whale) API from now mainly Intemo (Jose stations) servers

 2. InfluxDB Data Collector API, now mainly for `AirSensEUR <https://airsenseur.org>`_ stations

 3. `Luftdaten API <https://github.com/opendata-stuttgart/meta/wiki/APIs>`_, for `Luftdaten.info <https://luftdaten.info/en/home-en/>`_ kits

+Ad 2) this InfluxDB API is maintained by the SE Project itself and may be used in later projects to publish (push) data from additional sensors.

 Calibration
 -----------

-Currently, the following calibration algorithms implemented:
+Currently, the following calibration algorithms are implemented:

 1. Jose stations: ANN Calibration